stella3d/eth-atp/README.md

 The onboarding gateway is a static web page hosted on IPFS, but usually accessed thru some sort of .eth url - atproto-gateway.eth.limo or similar.

+TODO: how does associating a .eth link to a CID on ipfs work ? fill this in.

 it's not necessary technically to use the ENS link - it's for social signaling / vibes.

 ### Keys